Nashville Kats (2024)

-The Nashville Kats are a professional arena football team located in Nashville, Tennessee.
-They are members of Arena Football One (AF1).
-The team plays most home games at the Nashville Municipal Auditorium, with select games held at F&M Bank Arena in Clarksville, Tennessee.
-The Kats are based on a previous team by the same name that played in the Arena Football League.
+The Nashville Kats are a professional arena football team based in the Nashville metropolitan area that competes in Arena Football One (AF1).
+The team plays at F&M Bank Arena in Clarksville, Tennessee, an exurb of Nashville.
+The Kats are a revival of a previous team of the same name that played in the Arena Football League.
 The new incarnation of the team began play in the new Arena Football League in 2024.
 In 2025, they became members of the newly formed AF1.
+In 2026, the Kats won their first Arena Crown Championship in a rematch from the 2025 Championship against the Albany Firebirds.